rv1448/Oreilly.com/ProgrammingLambdasandStreams/src/README.md

 They let you represent a behaviour or passcode in concise way.
-A lambda expression can be understood as a concise representation of an anonymous function that can be passed around.
+A lambda expression can be understood as a concise representation of an anonymous function the can be passed around.

-Lambda Expression == anonymous functions, methods without declared names
+Lambda Expression == anonymous functions, methods without declared names Signature of the abstract method of the functional interface describes the lambda expression.

+Abstract method in functional interface is a function descriptor

 ## Comparator